weishengwu/eShopOnContainers---msft/Windows-setup.md

 Once Docker for Windows is installed, go to the **Settings > Advanced** option, from the Docker icon in the system tray, to configure the minimum amount of memory and CPU like so:

-- Memory: 4096 MB
+- Memory: 6144 MB
 - CPU: 2

-This amount of memory is the absolute minimum to have the app running, and that's why you need a 16GB RAM machine for optimal configuration.
+This amount of memory is the recommended minimum to run the app, and that's why you need a 16GB RAM machine for optimal configuration.

+![]
 ![](images/Docker-setup/eshoponcontainers-docker-configuration-memory-cpu.png)

 [What can I do if my computer has only 8 GB RAM?](#low-memory-configuration)